FOREX-Euro falters near $1.30 as Spain rekindles debt worries

 As the euro has stayed in roughly the $1.30-35 range since February, a clear break of the $1.30 mark could sour sentiment over the euro.

-But some players think support around that level is likely to hold this time as well, believing the European Central Bank could support banks one way or another.
+But some players think support around that level is likely to hold this time as well, believing that European Central Bank could support banks one way or another.

 “I‘m not sure if you can keep selling the euro just because bond yields are rising,” said a trader at a Japanese bank.